shiyemin/pai/src/internal-storage/README.md

 ## PAI Internal Storage

 Internal Storage is designed to make database and other stateful applications available in PAI.
-It leverages Persistent Volume (PV) and Persistent Volume Claim (PVC) in k8s to decouple pods from the underlying storage technology.
+It leverages `Persistent Volume` (PV) and `Persistent Volume Claim` (PVC) in k8s to decouple pods from the underlying storage technology.
 For example, the database pod can use the internal storage in the same manner, regardless the storage is based on local disk, NFS, Azure File, or any other file systems.

-The default service configuration for internal service is:
+The default service configuration for internal storage is:

 ```yaml
 internal-storage: